john-unger/Class-Software-Engineering/README.md

 Both the Administrator.jar and User.jar are the "applications" that are part of the system as a whole.

-The actual code is under "source.zip"
+The actual code is under "source.zip", which comes out to the folder "src"